ilylbgg/voicemeeter-chroma/README.md

 No, this is a completely unofficial mod that is not affiliated with Voicemeeter or VB-Audio Software in any shape or form, the moderators won't be able to help you, see [Support](#-support).

+### Can I use this mod without a theme?

+Yes, you can use this mod without a theme.
+For example, you might want to keep the default UI but still be able to resize the window or change the mouse scroll behaviour.
+Simply leave the `theme` setting in the config file blank for all three Voicemeeter versions.

 ### How does it work?

 It patches the Voicemeeter executable so that it loads the mod DLL on start-up.
 The mod then hooks (= intercepts) some Windows API functions responsible for drawing on the application surface.
 This includes: [CreatePen](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-createpen), [CreateBrushIndirect](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-createbrushindirect) and [SetTextColor](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-settextcolor), among others.
 It also hooks a specific function in order to swap out the background bitmap.